+PO1 Buildings, structures, services and utilities do not adversely impact on the safety or operation of:

+- (1) state transport corridors,

+- (2) future state transport corridors,

+- (3) state transport infrastructure.

+Editor's note: For a railway, Section 2.3 - Structures, setbacks, utilities and maintenance of the Guide to Development in a Transport Environment: Rail, Department of Transport and Main Roads, 2015, provides guidance on how to comply with this performance outcome.

-Performance outcomes Acceptable outcomes PO1 Buildings, structures, services and utilities do not adversely impact on the safety or operation of: AO1.1 Buildings, structures, services and utilities are not located in a railway , future railway land or public passenger transport corridor .
-AND state transport corridors, future state transport corridors, state transport infrastructure.
+AO1.1 Buildings, structures, services and utilities are not located in a railway, future railway land or public passenger transport corridor.

 AO1.2 Buildings and structures are set back horizontally a minimum of three metres from overhead line equipment.

-AND AO1.3 Construction activities do not encroach into a railway or public passenger transport corridor.
-AND AO1.4 The lowest part of development in or over a railway or future railway land is to be a minimum of: 7.9 metres above the railway track where the proposed development extends along the railway for a distance of less than 40 metres, or (2) 9.0 metres above the railway track where the development extends along the railway for a distance of between 40 and 80 metres.
-Editor's note: Part A.10 - Clearances of the Guide for development in a railway environment , Department of Infrastructure and Planning, 2010, provides guidance on how to comply with this acceptable outcome.
-AND AO1.5 Existing authorised access points and access routes to state transport corridors for maintenance and emergency works are maintained.
-AND AO1.6 Pipe work, services and utilities can be maintained without requiring access to the state transport corridor .
-AND AO1.7 Pipe work, services and utilities are not attached to rail transport infrastructure .
-AND AO1.8 Buildings and structures are set back a minimum of three metres from a railway viaduct .
-AND
+AO1.3 Construction activities do not encroach into a railway or public passenger transport corridor.

+A01.4 The lowest part of development in or over a railway or future railway land is to be a minimum of:

+- (1) 7.9 metres above the railway track where the proposed development extends along the railway for a distance of less than 40 metres, or - (2) 9.0 metres above the railway track where the development extends along the railway for a distance of between 40 and 80 metres.

+AO1.5 Existing authorised access points and access routes to state transport corridors for maintenance and emergency works are maintained, allowing for uninterrupted access at all times.

+AO1.6 Pipe work, services and utilities can be maintained without requiring access to the state transport corridor.

+AO1.7 Pipe work, services and utilities:

+- (1) are not attached to rail transport infrastructure or other rail infrastructure, and - (2) do not penetrate through the side of any proposed building element or structure where built to boundary in, over or abutting a railway.

+AO1.8 Buildings and structures are set back a minimum of three metres from